 Directions: Return to the cars parked at the Almhütte and follow the path crossing the Feistritz Valley to the west.
 This path (2 km long with an altitude difference of 200 m) has exposures of the Variscan granitic intrusions that intruded the pre-Variscan paragneisses seen along the path in the "Ballonwald".
-All these rocks belong to the Storz Nappe below the roof thrust of the Venediger Duplex (Figs. 1-11 & 1-12).
+All these rocks belong to the Storz Nappe below the roof thrust of the Venediger Duplex (Figs. 1-15, 1-16).
 The asymmetry of the feldspar augen in the intrusive rocks indicates top-ESE sense of shear.
 The end of this path provides a beautiful view of the Faschauer Törl (1791 m), where one can see the large-scale culmination of the Hochalm Dome, as well as the moderate eastward dip of all thinned Penninic- and Subpenninic units in the footwall of the KNF.

-Figure 2-15: Tectonic synthesis of the Alpine orogen along a N-S cross section odf the transect on this field trip (modified from HANDY ET AL., 2015 and SCHMID ET AL., 2013).
-Crustal units have same colours as in Figs. 1-11, 1-12.
+Figure 2-15a (above): Tectonic synthesis of the Alpine orogen along a N-S cross section of the transect on this field trip (modified from HANDY ET AL., 2015; SCHMID ET AL., 2013, based on LIPPITSCH ET AL. 2003).
+Crustal units have same colours as in Figs. 1-15, 1-16.
+Figure 2-15b (below): Interpretation of slab geometry in the Alps in light of AlpArray (HANDY ET AL., 2021).
+The north-dipping slab beneath the Eastern Alps is interpreted to be European rather than Adriatic lithosphere and to have delaminated and detached in Miocene time.